 Replacing a manual pump with an electric pump.
 Pump for what?
 Shit.
 Pumps shit overboard.
 I cleaned those lines as much as I could before removing the old hose clamps but still got shit everywhere.
 And this is right under my bunk, by the way.
 More on that later.

-So here’s the reality of what is really going on versus the tropical Shangri-la you think I’m living in.
+So here’s the reality of cruising on a small sailboat – what is really going on versus the tropical Shangri-la you think I’m living in.

 1. Fresh water is liquid gold.

 What’s your record for standing under the hot water in the shower early in the morning and just zoning out?
 Mine is about fifteen minutes.
 Comes out to over 20 gallons of water.
 Feels great, doesn’t it?

 Small boat sailors typically only carry on the order of 50 gallons of fresh water.
 This water is either caught as rain, purchased for up to $1/gal, or made via an onboard desalinator.

 I grab the soap & washcloth and run up on deck to scrub down in front of my neighbors when I see heavy rain approaching.
 Other rain that I catch in my dinghy gets pumped into a bucket to use as laundry water.
 I clean dishes in salt water and then rinsed with dribbles of fresh water.
 Not a drop is wasted!
 My daily water ration is about 1.5 gal/day.